 At the 4/10 workshop, and in one written customer comment, numerous customers supported a request to add more than one contact person in the Notices and Contact Information exhibit.
 Customers named reasons such as staff on military deployment or on jury duty.
 BPA is accepting customers’ request, adding the East Hub and West Hub Customer Service Managers as BPA’s second contact, and adding a reviewer’s note that customers can work with their AE to add more than two customer contacts, if necessary.

+Exhibit I

-20. NOTICES AND CONTACT INFORMATION(XX/XX/2024 Version)
+NOTICES AND CONTACT INFORMATION(XX/XX/2024 Version)

+1. NOTICES AND CONTACT INFORMATION

+1.1 Notices

 Any notice required under this Agreement that requires such notice to be provided under the terms of this section shall be provided in writing to the other Party in one of the following ways:

 (1) delivered in person;